Safeguarding at Cannock Chase High School

 The Safeguarding and Welfare of children and young people is the very highest priority of all staff at Cannock Chase High School.
 We believe that students have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse.

-The school's Safeguarding and Child Protection Team consists of: Miss Coleen Worrall (Designated Safeguarding Lead), Mrs Caroline Mills (Deputy DSL), Mrs Helen Boulton (SEN Safeguarding Officer) and Miss Emma Featherstone (Safeguarding Officer).
+The school's Safeguarding and Child Protection Team consists of: Miss Coleen Worrall (Designated Safeguarding Lead), Mrs Caroline Mills (Deputy DSL) and Mrs Helen Boulton (SEN Safeguarding Officer).
 The Safeguarding and Child Protection Policy is available to parents and students on the school website.

 Our school is committed to safeguarding children and promoting children’s welfare and expects all staff, Governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
 It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
 The school seeks to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.